wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 = Can I reconfigure the WooCommerce standard fields? = Yes, you can change the required status, label and placeholders or even remove the built-in WooCommerce fields, but please test your changes.
 Especially the email, country and postcode fields can be vital for the correct functioning of your WooCommerce instance.

+= Incompatible plugins, are there?
+Yes, WooCommerce Checkout Manager is reported to be incompatible.
+If you run this plugin, you should not activate WooCommerce Poor Guys Swiss Knife.
+Up to now, no other incompatibilities have been reported.

+= There are few language translations, does this mean that I'm not able to run customizations in my language?
+Not at all.
+Labels, fields, everything you configure is available for translation via WPML or by your own means.
+If you use WPML please register your newly configured strings by activating "auto-register strings" under String Translation settings in WPML.
+Once registered you should deactivate this option as it consumes a lot of resources.

+= I've configured a number for the items to be displayed on the shop page, but it doesn't work.
+What's wrong? = Plugins like Jetpack preconfigure the main query in the context of "infinite scroll" function for example.
+That's not a bug, your template should display your products using "infinite scroll".
 == Screenshots ==

 1. Settings Page WooCommerce Poor Guys Swiss Knife.